 January 2018 Update: School Board Approves Bond Measure for May 15 Ballot

 The Corvallis School Board adopted the recommended Long Range Facilities Plan at the January 11, 2018 meeting.
 The plan is a living document that will be used by Facilities and Transportation Director Kim Patten to prioritize projects throughout the district.
-A final version of the plan will be published on the district website.
+View the plan at the link below.

 In a separate action, the board voted to place a general obligation bond on the May 15, 2018 ballot for school facilities improvements as prioritized in the Long Range Facilities Plan.